flawnn/CSETodo/README.md

 This is a simple, client-side encrypted todo web app, inspired by TodoMVC, and supported by SvelteKit.
 It has basic CRUD abilites, meaning you can create, view, update and delete your todos.

+Authentication runs over RSA, specifically being in knowledge of the respective private key, which is generated for you when creating a new user on the webpage.
+Only that private key allows you to access your data later on other devices (or if you reset your browser data).

 A live demo can be found [here](https://cse-todo.vercel.app) (hosted on Vercel).

 ### Application Architecture